-A Viewpoint for all in the Columbia River Gorge
+A Viewpoint for All in the Columbia River Gorge

 The Columbia River Gorge, an 85-mile-long national scenic corridor between Oregon and Washington, is revered for its spectacular vistas, stunning waterfalls, basalt cliffs and wildflower meadows.
 But while the numerous trails and viewpoints within this natural wonder are preserved for public use, few places are widely accessible.